 If the fuse isn’t the problem, the best thing to do is to bring it in for service.
 Correctly diagnosing an electrical issue can be a nightmare and shouldn’t be taken on by those unfamiliar with how the system works.

 One Door Doesn’t Lock/Unlock

 If you have a single door that doesn’t lock or unlock, it is likely you have a bad actuator motor.
-The actuator motor powers the doors locks and makes them open/close.
+The actuator motor powers the door locks and makes them open/close.
 For many owners, replacing the door actuator is actually a fairly easy process.
 Steps include:

-- Order a replacement part online at parts.olathetoyota.com
+- Order replacement parts online

-- Remove the door panel by removing a screw in the arm rest and in front of the door handle.
+- Remove the door panel by removing a screw in the armrest and in front of the door handle.